About the Transit Benefits Program

 Background

-The City of Somerville will be distributing 500 free monthly MBTA transit passes to eligible persons via the Community Action Agency of Somerville (CAAS).
-These passes are available for residents enrolled in a partner program like SNAP, MassHealth, enrolled in Head Start, or make up to double the Federal poverty line.
-Distribution of passes is anticipated to begin in Spring 2023.
+The City of Somerville distrbuted a limited amount of free monthly MBTA transit passes to eligible persons via the Community Action Agency of Somerville (CAAS).
+These passes were available for residents enrolled in a partner program like SNAP, MassHealth, or Head Start.

 Application

-SPS staff can opt into the program by filling out the form emailed to all staff in January 2023.
-For any additional questions on enrollment, staff should reach out to their manager.
+For questions on enrollment, staff should reach out to their manager.

 Programs & Initiatives